gbeckers/Darr/README.md

 with one line of code while easy, long-term and tool-independent accessibility is ensured.

-To avoid tool-specific data formats, dArray is exclusively based on a combination of flat binary and text files.
-It automatically saves a clear text description of how exactly the data is stored, as well as example code to read the specific data in a variety of current scientific data tools.
+To avoid dependency on specific tools, dArray is based on a combination of flat binary and human-readable text files.
+It automatically saves a clear text description of how the data is stored, with example code for reading the specific data in a variety of current scientific data tools such as Python, R, Julia, Matlab and Mathematica.

 dArray is open source and freely available under the [New BSD License](https://opensource.org/licenses/BSD-3-Clause) terms.

-Version: 0.1.1 Alpha
+Version: 0.1.1 alpha

 dArray is BSD licensed (BSD 3-Clause License). (c) 2017-2018, Gabriël Beckers